IMTtugraz/PyQMRI/paper.md

 Currently 3D acquisitions with at least one fully sampled dimension can be reconstructed on the GPU, including stack-of-X acquisitions or 3D Cartesian based imaging.
 Of course 2D data can be reconstructed as well.
-Fitting is based on an iteratively regularized Gauss-Newton (IRGN) approach combined with a primal-dual inner loop.
+The combination of reconstruction and non-linear fitting is based on an iteratively regularized Gauss-Newton (IRGN) approach combined with a primal-dual inner loop.
 Regularization strategies include total variation (TV) [@Rudin1992] and total generalized variation (TGV) [@Bredies2010; @Knoll2011] using finite differences gradient operations.
+In addition to the combined reconstruction and fitting algorithm, `PyQMRI` can also be used to speed-up non-linear parameter fitting of complex or real valued image data.

 `PyQMRI` comes with several pre-implemented quantiative models.
 In addition, new models can be introduced via a simple text file, utilizing the power